ISA-tools/isa-specs/source/abstract-model.rst

 Assay-related metadata includes descriptions of the measurement type and technology used, and a link to what study protocol is applied.
 Where an assay produces data files, links to the data are recorded here.

-An Study SHOULD record the following:
+An Assay SHOULD record the following:

 :Measurement Type: An Ontology Annotation to qualify the endpoint, or what is being measured (e.g. gene expression profiling or protein identification).
 The term can be free text or from, for example, a controlled vocabulary or an ontology.
 If the latter source is used the Term Accession Number and Term Source REF fields below are required.
 :Technology Type: An Ontology Annotation to identify the technology used to perform the measurement, e.g. DNA microarray, mass spectrometry.
 The term can be free text or from, for example, a controlled vocabulary or an ontology.
 If the latter source is used the Term Accession Number and Term Source REF fields below are required.